jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 * To install download the last release from github: [https://github.com/redhat-developer/kam/releases/latest](https://github.com/redhat-developer/kam/releases/latest).
 Rename the download file, and move it to `/usr/local/bin`.

+### Pre-requisite

+Have the OpenShift GitOps and OpenShift pipelines operators installed.

+Be connected to the cluster.

 ### Creating a gitops project for a given solution

 Use the following kam command to create a gitops repository with multiple ArgoCD applications.
 To run successfully, we need to be connected